 Technology disruption fuels blockbuster third quarter for global technology M&A

-Tech and non-tech companies being disrupted by innovative digital technologies turned to M&A in numbers that made Q3 2016 another blockbuster quarter for global technology M&A value, according to the EY Global technology M&A report — July-September final look.
+Tech and non-tech companies that are being disrupted by innovative digital technologies turned to M&A in numbers that made Q3 2016 another blockbuster quarter for global technology M&A value, according to the EY Global technology M&A report — July-September final look.

 With US$155.5b in disclosed value, 3Q16 is now the third-highest aggregate value quarter on record.
 This marks an increase of 22% from 2Q16 and 138% year-over-year (YOY).
 At US$349.4b, year-to-date (YTD) aggregate value is 30% higher than YTD 2015’s all-time record pace.

-Last quarter’s new record for the most tech deals at or above US$1b was surpassed in 3Q16 with 32 deals, four more than the prior record of 28 big-ticket deals in 2Q16.
+The regional trend toward big-ticket deals is a global phenomenon.
+Globally, last quarter’s new record for the most tech deals at or above US$1b was surpassed in 3Q16 with 32 deals, four more than the prior record of 28 big-ticket deals in 2Q16.
 With total aggregate value of US$129.7b, their value more than triples that from 3Q15.